NickRutter/Music-Player-20250131-P2-github.io/Music/ReadMe.txt

+** Move these notes to ReadMe.md **
+- Must have only music in folder

 What is the emotion you want to create in others

 Examples: you get to decide what emotions you are planning for ... your user will agree or disagree